 About

 Irene de Vilder (1997) is a ceramic artist from the Netherlands.
-Since 2022 she has been based in Lisbon, where she is completing her Master’s degree in Glass and Ceramic Art and Science.
-Her work has been exhibited in various exhibitions throughout Portugal.
-She also participated in the Ceramic Biennial of Aveiro in 2023 and 2025.
+Since 2022 she has been based in Lisbon, where she completed her Master’s degree in Glass and Ceramic Art and Science.
+She has done several exhibitions in Lisbon and has participated in the Ceramic Biennial of Aveiro in 2023 and 2025.
 The vessel is a central element in her practice.
 Whether it appears in its simplest form or as the core of a more complex sculptural piece, the vessel remains at the heart of her work.
 By starting from this fundamental shape and building upon it, she transforms vessels into sculptures that feel familiar yet unexpected.

 Artist statement